Get a quote

 “Home hardening” refers to steps you can take to make your house more resilient against risks that may damage it.
 That often means identifying your home’s vulnerabilities and using better building materials and practices to reinforce them long before trouble approaches.
 In some cases, hardening your home brings it in line with modern building codes.

 Homes are often vulnerable at entry points, like windows and doors.
-But you also want to consider what sort of perils your home faces.
+But you also want to consider other types of perils your home may face.
 For example, if you live along a coastline, you probably know that your roof can also be vulnerable to high winds.

 We organized our home hardening tips by peril, so you can focus on the risks most common in your area.